1. Jainism was founded by__________.

 Explanation: The 12 Angas form part of the Jain canon.

-24. The Jain Sangha was organized by:
+24. The Jain Sangha was organized by__________.

 A) Mahavira